kmgowda/SBK/README.md

 ```

 ### 3 - Rate limiter Mode
-This mode is another form of controlling writers throughput by limiting the number of records per second.
+This mode is another form of controlling writers/readers throughput by limiting the number of records per second.
-In this mode, the SBK  pushes the messages to the storage client (device/driver) with specified approximate maximum records per sec.
+In this mode, the SBK  pushes/pull the messages to/from the storage client (device/driver) with specified approximate maximum records per sec.
 This mode is used to find the least latency  that can be obtained from the storage device or storage cluster (server) for events rate.
-This mode is used only for write operation.

 ```
 For example:  The Rate limiter Mode for pulsar 5 writers as follows